aarnphm/tinymorph/docs/content/Design/MIS.md

 #### State Variables

+- `exportHistory: Array`
-- exportHistory: Array — Tracks all data export logs.
+   - Tracks all data export logs.

 #### Environment Variables

+- `externalPlatforms`
-- externalPlatforms: Tracks available platforms for integration.
+   - Tracks available platforms for integration.

 #### Assumptions

-Export configurations are valid and compatible with the target format.
+- Export configurations are valid and compatible with the target format.
-External platforms are accessible for integration.
+- External platforms are accessible for integration.

 #### Access Routine Semantics

-exportData(exportConfig: Object): boolean
+`exportData(exportConfig: Object): boolean`

 - Transition: Exports data based on the provided configurations.
 - Output: Returns `true` if the export is successful.
 - Exception: Throws `ExportError` if the export process fails.

-integrateWithPlatform(platform: string): boolean
+`integrateWithPlatform(platform: string): boolean`

 - Transition: Integrates the system with the specified external platform.
 - Output: Returns `true` if integration is successful.